 School might lead you to believe otherwise but if you want to go through your whole life never learning history or complex maths (or whatever) then you actually can do that and still have a worthwhile, content existence.
 Just in the same way many people go through their life never learning more than surface depth information about all range of things that are not forcibly pushed through schooling.
 For a society to function, we need a large variety of contributions.

 Obviously I hope my children don’t grow up resentful.
-I can accept them questioning or disagreeing with our choices but they don’t need to be a victim of their circumstances, whatever they want to do I am prepared to help them achieve that; I am open to their criticisms and direction, I am always here to assist however they think would help and there are options, always.
+I can accept them questioning or disagreeing with our choices but they don’t need to be a victim of their circumstances, whatever they want to do I am prepared to help them achieve that and I know that they are capable too; I am open to their criticisms and direction, I am always here to assist however they think would help and there are options, always.

 You can go back and get a year 12 certificate as an adult if that ends up being important or necessary (or they could choose to go to school at some stage before that).
 And they have the added freedom of working towards their goals as soon as they present themselves, their education can constantly be flexible and tailored to what they actually want and need for their current life and the future they are building.